incyclist/ant-plus/README.md

 ### Windows

+__Using the AntDevice binding__

 Use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.
 Otherwise you will get `LIBUSB_ERROR_NOT_SUPPORTED` when attempting to open devices.

+__Using the AntServerBinding binding__

+The `antserver.exe` needs to be deployed together with your app.
+You can find a pre-compiled version in the [./bin](./bin) directory, or you can compile it yourself based on the sources provided in the  [./antserver](./antserver) directory

 ## Install